nathanfanelli/Javascript-Game/README.md

-This game is built in Javascript and is made from a tutorial in the Team Treehouse full-stack JS course.
+This game is built in Javascript and is made from a tutorial in the Team Treehouse full-stack JS course and is built with phaser.js.